TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 title: "Experiment: How I replaced Symfony DI with Laravel&nbsp;Container in ECS"

 perex: |
-    This year I've been learning Laravel and quickly adopting to most of my tools.
+    This year I've been learning Laravel and quickly adapting to most of my tools.
 I've made 2 packages - [Punchcard](/blog/introducing-punchcard-object-configs-for-laravel) to handle configs, and [Bladestan](/blog/introducing-bladestan-phpstan-analysis-of-blade-templates) for static analysis of Blade templates using PHPStan.

     The component I wanted to put in tests was [Laravel Container](/blog/what-i-prefer-about-laravel-dependency-injection-over-symfony).
 Everything went well on small projects, but what about packages with 10 000 000+ downloads?

-    This week, I gave it a try on ECS and this is how it went.
+    This week, I gave it a try on ECS, and this is how it went.
 ---

-I'm not much fan of "best practises", Tweets by authorities or "this works for everyone" claims.
+I'm not much fan of "best practices", Tweets by authorities, or "this works for everyone" claims.
 What works for you doesn't have to work for me and vice versa.
-Instead I prefer controller experiments where **I can see real numbers on single real project**.
+Instead, I prefer controller experiments where **I can see real numbers on a single real project**.

 <br>